Now (newspaper): Publication history

 In 2019, Klein's NOW Communications sold NOW to Media Central Corporation for $2 million.
 Klein remained with the newspaper as "Chief Editorial Strategist".
 A few weeks later, Media Central Corporation also announced a deal to acquire the similar Vancouver publication The Georgia Straight.

 In April 2022, Media Central Corp Inc., of which NOW Central Communications Inc. is a subsidiary of, that owns and publishes NOW Magazine, filed for bankruptcy.
 Soon afterward, several of its longtime staff members left, notably film critic Norman Wilner leaving to take a job as a programmer for the Toronto International Film Festival.

 In August, film critic and acting editor Radheyan Simonpillai stated on Twitter that the August 18 issue would be the publication's "last masthead"; in an interview on CBC's Metro Morning the following day, he clarified that the publication was not necessarily going out of business entirely, but would not be releasing print issues for the foreseeable future and many of its remaining staff were owed weeks of back pay.

 Content

-Syndicated content in NOW includes Dan Savage's "Savage Love" sex advice column and Rob Brezsny's "Real Astrology".
-Notable writers and editors have included Matt Galloway, Naomi Klein, Cameron Bailey, Susan G. Cole, Jon Kaplan, Adria Vasil, Glenn Sumi, Norman Wilner, Radheyan Simonpillai, John Sewell, Matt Groening, and David Suzuki.
+Syndicated content in NOW included Dan Savage's "Savage Love" sex advice column, Matt Groening's Life in Hell comic and Rob Brezsny's "Real Astrology".
+Notable writers and editors have included Matt Galloway, Naomi Klein, Cameron Bailey, Kim Hughes, Susan G. Cole, Jon Kaplan, Adria Vasil, Glenn Sumi, Norman Wilner, Radheyan Simonpillai, Kevin Hegge, John Sewell and David Suzuki.